 Nature can also affect our structures with climate and weather conditions.
 Architecture is not just a 3D art.
 The biggest difference of architecture from the art of sculpture is that since there is life inside it, architecture has an infinite dimension.
 Optimum temperature, humidity and air movement are necessary for the comfort of inner life.
 In order to overcome these needs, orientation to the sun and passive air conditioning are necessary.

 Passive air conditioning is very important for sustainable architecture.
 The wind should be circulated in the building with the help of windows; thermal insulation and steam breaker should be used in the required dimensions.
 In humid lands, facade areas of buildings should be increased in order for the wind to affect the building more; courtyards and thick-walled structures should be designed in hot and arid places.

 As for in cold regions, compact structures (generally square forms) make the structure less affected by the climate.
 The color of the facade, the materials used, the types of trees around the building, the opaque / transparent material ratio on the facade, the solar control elements, a pool in the garden, and the location of the building on the slope are also very important for sustainable architecture.

-You can read about the Fallingwater House, designed by Frank Lloyd Wright, to see a very successful example for architectural design in the natural context.
+You can read our article Fallingwater House by Frank Lloyd Wright to see a very successful example for architectural design in the natural context.
 Frank Lloyd Wright built this house on a waterfall and made it a part of nature.
 I suggest you to examine architectural understanding of Frank Lloyd Wright, which is a breakthrough in organic architecture, in more detail.
 Wright considered nature an important part of architectural design while fulfilling the requirements of modern architecture.